hungys/RamboBoxGen/README.md

 RamboBoxGen
 ===========

-RamboBoxGen is an utility to generate Rambo-style Box Score for NBA games, with ANSI color highlighting optimized for [Ptt BBS](https://www.ptt.cc/).
+RamboBoxGen is a utility to generate Rambo-style Box Score for NBA games, with ANSI color highlighting optimized for [Ptt BBS](https://www.ptt.cc/).
 This project was still in early stage, and we only test it on Python 3.6.0.

 # Usage